-At its most basic level, economics is the study of how people produce goods and provide services for economics is about maximising the amount of goods and services that can be produced from a limited organising the production and consumption of goods and services.
+At its most basic level, economics is the or use.
+More specifically, economics is about maximising the amount of goods and consumption of goods and services.
 This is known as an economic system.
 In Australia, we use a market capitalist system.
-Under this system, producers exchange goods and services with consumers in return for money.
+Under

-Countries all over the world also exchange goods and services with each other.
-This is called trade.
+Countries all over the world also exchange is called trade.
 Today, international trade is more common than ever before.